 Even though potato soup is so simple and easy to prepare, a nice garnish can elevate the humble soup to something that is perfect for dinner parties, family get-togethers, and other special meals.

 This recipe generally only needs a few tablespoons of fine chopped parsley as the flavour of this herb goes really well with the potatoes.
-Although the following ideas are also worthwhile:
+Although the following ideas are also nice:

 * a few teaspoons of nutritional yeast flakes